Ace Your Medication Aide Certification: A Comprehensive Practice Test and Study Guide

 1. Which of the following is the MOST important consideration when administering medication?

-a) The patient's preference for medication time. b) The availability of the medication in the medication cart. c) The accuracy of the medication dosage and administration. d) The patient's willingness to take the medication.
+a) The patient's preference for medication time.
+Because of that, b) The availability of the medication in the medication cart.
+Even so, c) The accuracy of the medication dosage and administration. d) The patient's willingness to take the medication.

 2. A patient's medication order reads: Amoxicillin 500mg PO TID.
 What does TID indicate?